Button Mushroom Farming in India — Temperature, Setup & Yield (2026)

 🍄 See Button Mushroom Farming in Action

-Visit our 10,000 kg/month button mushroom farm in Sonipat, Haryana
+Visit our 10,000 kg/month button mushroom farm in Sonipat, Haryana for hands-on training

 Book Farm Visit ₹2,000Frequently Asked Questions